ayumi-cloud/oc-security-module/docs/api/firewall_responses.md

 ssh | Secure Shell (SSH) abuse. webSpam | Comment/forum spam, HTTP referer spam, or other CMS spam.

-(*) Subject to adding more values, with more firewall modules being created.
+(*) Subject to adding more values and firewall modules being created, to add more features to the cms.